 This risk is mitigated as far as possible through regular assessments of our residents' care needs, initiatives to continuously improve quality and efficiency of care delivery, and the development of strong relationships with our contract partners.

-Additional staffing costs incurred as a result of increased care needs are sometimes difficult to recover.
+Additional staffing costs incurred as a result of increased care needs are sometimes difficult to recover but we are developing a real time 'dependency' assessment tool to hopefully support us in this regard.

 Approval